Ru960413/self_care_chatbot/README.md

 #### Video Demo: <URL HERE>

 #### Usage:
-Download the repository and open up your terminal, cd into the folder and then type "python3 project.py", if you already have Python installed in your computer.
-If not, download Python via <https://www.python.org/downloads/>
+Download the repository and open it up in your terminal.
+If you already have Python installed in your computer, cd into the folder and then type "python3 project.py" to run the project.
+If not, download Python via visiting <https://www.python.org/downloads/>

 #### Description:
 This is a chat robot which works in user's command line.